/2 front drum, rear brake repair, and adjustment

 The /2 double leading front drum brake is a good brake.
 “Leading” is good, and “trailing” is not good for braking.
 The brake doesn’t work well when rolling backward.
 That is because it is double trailing rolling back.

 This is where I always start.
 Slowly pull the front brake hand lever while watching the right side of the drum brake.
 A few things should be observed.
 The two arms should move about the same amount.
 They should move easily and without any jerky motion.
 The rear arm should move forward first, and when it stops, the forward arm should begin to move rearward.
 You may find that one arm doesn’t move.
 That arm is sticking due to corrosion, and that is not uncommon.
 Reach down and try to move it by hand away from the other arm.

-When the brake backing plate is off, an examination of the front brake springs will show you that they are made of different diameter of wire.
+When the brake backing plate is off, an examination of the front brake springs will show you that they are made of different diameters of wire.
 The larger diameter wire spring is stronger.
-The rear arm moves first because it’s spring is weaker.
+The rear arm moves first because its spring is weaker.
 When that shoe contacts the drum, the rear arm stops moving, and then the front arm with the stronger spring begins to move.
 So the two levers move at different times to pull the shoes up against the drum.
 The cam is the stop or resting point of the lower shoe.
 This cam determines the distance that you must pull before you start to get brakes.
-It won’t change the amount of braking action that you get, but it will change the amount of play before you start to get braking.
+It won’t change the amount of braking action you get, but it will change the amount of play before you start braking.

 You have found that the arms move freely and in the correct order.
 Don’t start to think that you are home free.

 Fixing the /2 front drum brakes